 That being said, taking your family to one of the charming Florida spring breaks is a good idea.
 Florida is famous for its natural beauty, mangrove forests, and unending sandy beaches, offering more than 700 springs.
-Some of them have shimmering and crystal clear blue waters, perfect kayaking spots.
-Its pleasant Spring serves as a paddler’s paradise.
+Some have shimmering and crystal clear blue waters, perfect kayaking spots, and its pleasant Spring serves as a paddler’s paradise.

 Out of whooping 700 springs, it can be difficult to choose which one to go for.
-However, here’s the best springs in Florida for a relaxing soak with your family.
+Here are the best natural springs in Florida for a relaxing soak with family.

 As the name suggests, this Three Sisters Springs in Crystal River offers you crystal clear water that you can see straight through the waters.
 If you visit here at the rig time, you will witness amazing inhabitants such as manatees.
 To spot manatees, you should visit during the winter months.

 As no motor vessels can go inside the park, you need to experience this place by kayaking.
 The purpose is to protect these species.
 Apart from kayaking, you can choose a paddleboard or canoe.
-To access the in-waters, go to Hunter Springs Park or Kings Bay Park.
-In case you want to enjoy this Spring without indulging in waters, simply take a walk along the Crystal River National Wildlife Refuge.
+Go to Hunter Springs Park or Kings Bay Park to access the in-waters.
+In case you want to enjoy this Spring without indulging in waters, take a walk along the Crystal River National Wildlife Refuge.
 Its 57 acres of wetlands will be enough for you to explore the Spring.

 Without a doubt, Gennie Springs is one of the best Florida springs you can find.
-There are multiple springs attached by the Santa Fe River that offer a fun-filled spring break.
+Multiple springs attached by the Santa Fe River offer a fun-filled spring break.
 Its main attraction, turquoise water, compels every visitor to dip a toe in its waters.

 You can even see the sandy limestone base, which adds to the spring experience.
 The reflecting sunrays and vibrant blue hues of waters are one of its own magical experiences.
 Trees canopy over lagoons make a natural tunnel for visitors to enjoy the Spring under shade.

 The combination of 30 springs results in Homosassa Spring at Homosassa Springs Wildlife State Park.
-This Spring is one of the largest Florida springs.
-The first Spring discharges 100 cubic feet per second of water and feeds the Homosassa River.
+This Spring is one of the largest Florida springs, and the first Spring discharges 100 cubic feet per second of water and feeds the Homosassa River.
 And because of its size and the main headspring flowing from the vents containing salt, you will experience fresh and salty water here.

-While entering the Underwater Observatory, you will spot the West Indian manatee, especially during winters they flock here.
-This Spring is an enclosed venue, so ideal for those who don’t want to get wet.
+While entering the Underwater Observatory, you will spot the West Indian manatee, especially during winters; they flock here.
+This Spring is an enclosed venue, ideal for those who don’t want to get wet.
 On land, you will be amazed to spot wildlife such as red wolves, alligators, black bears, and Florida panthers, and not to mention the famous hippos.
-This Spring is also ideal for a full day trip destination.
+This Spring is also ideal for a full-day trip destination.

-The Rainbow Spring is worth all the hype.
-This one of the oldest, dating back to 10,000 years, and the largest springs in Florida.
-This Spring feeds the Rainbow River has a comfortable 72-degrees Fahrenheit throughout the year.
-It is nearly 5 to 18 feet deep.
+The Rainbow Spring is worth all the hype because it is one of the oldest, dating back to 10,000 years, and the largest springs in Florida.
+This Spring feeds the Rainbow River has a comfortable 72-degrees Fahrenheit throughout the year, and it is nearly 5 to 18 feet deep.
 Situated in Rainbow Spring State Park, 20 miles southwest of Ocala and 90 miles northwest of Orlando, this Spring is also one of the best Florida springs for a day trip.

 This Spring is named after a Spanish explorer.
 This Spring is one of the favorite spots for visitors and gives you every legit reason not to miss it.
-There are a whopping 14 million gallons of water produced daily in the Spring.
-The water also remains cool at 68-degrees Fahrenheit throughout the year.
+There are a whopping 14 million gallons of water produced daily in the Spring, and the water also remains cool at 68-degrees Fahrenheit throughout the year.

 In Ichetucknee Springs State Park, nine springs feed the Ichetucknee River.
 This Spring is breathtaking!
 Floodplains, oak trees, pines, cypress, and hammocks make this place unmissable.
 And the turquoise blue water is simply mesmerizing.
 The mainspring is called the Ichetucknee Head Spring and is home to several of Florida’s precious wildlife.

 The most famous activities you will find here are scuba diving, kayaking, canoeing, and SUPing.
 Additionally, tube riding is the most relaxing activity in this Florida spring.
-Because motorboats are not allowed here.
-There is nothing calmer than taking a quiet ride on the lazy river.
-Here, you will also witness some wildlife species such as wood ducks, beavers, and otters.
+Because motorboats are not allowed here, there is nothing more than taking a quiet ride on the lazy river.
+Here, you will also witness wildlife such as wood ducks, beavers, and otters.

 If you want to experience the scenic caves shown in the movies, this is the right Spring to visit.
 The Devil’s Den is located in a prehistoric cave, will all the natural beauties you can imagine.
-This is a popular place among Instagram pros for their photoshoots.
-This is 120 feet in diameter and 54 feet deep Spring, with a pleasant temperature of 72-degrees Fahrenheit throughout the year.
+This Spring is a popular destination among Instagram pros for their photo-shoots.
+Devil’s Den is 120 feet in diameter and 54 feet deep Spring, with a pleasant temperature of 72-degrees Fahrenheit throughout the year.